hadiyarajesh/insta-bot/README.md

 - Direct messages
 - Watch stories
 - Download medias
-- Hashtag targetting
+- Hashtag targeting
-- Location targetting
+- Location targeting
 - And more...

 ## Built with